Want your children to memorize Scripture? Check out these strategies for memorizing, along with 35 power-packed memory verses for kids!

 Some of our favorite voices are: squeaky mouse, big giant, cowboy, robot, and southern style.
 Have fun with all the options.

-Write the verse on notecards, then SCRAMBLE them up.
+Write the words or phrases of the verse on notecards, then SCRAMBLE them up.
 Unscramble to see if you can remember the verse.
-If your child can write, this has the added benefit of writing it out, but you can write it for your child, too.
+If your child can write, this has the added benefit of writing it out, but you can write it for your child too.

 This one is easy to do with kids who don’t read or write.
 Simply start adding on one word at a time.
 So John 3:16 would sound like this: For.
 For God.
 For God so loved.
 For God so loved the.